stujones11/shooter/shooter/README.md

 		-- May be used for arbitary shot effects like knock-back, etc.
 		-- Return `true` to override built-in damage effects -- `pointed_thing`: Returned by `minetest.raycast()`
-		-- `spec`: Gunspec of the weapon used including addition fields -- `name`: Name of the weapon item, eg. `shooter_guns:rifle` -- `user`: Name of the player that fired the weapon -- `origin`: Initial starting position of the shot -- `dir`: Unit vector direction of the virtual shot before impact end,
+		-- `spec`: Gunspec of the weapon used including some addition fields -- `name`: Name of the weapon item, eg. `shooter_guns:rifle` -- `user`: Name of the player that fired the weapon -- `origin`: Initial starting position of the shot -- `dir`: Unit vector direction of the virtual shot end,
 	spec = {
 		-- Weapon specifications